 - You can camp literally anywhere and everywhere

 - It is very different from what you are used to, Oman has preserved the old charm and traditions unlike its neighbours

 - There are no skyscrapers and party crowd here

 - Omani people are very friendly and open to visitors

-- It is one of the safest destinations on the world to visit
+- It is one of the safest destinations in the world to backpack

 Is Oman expensive to travel?